DreamCoreRev/EonsDBC/README.md

 ## Usage

 These DBC files are intended for use with TrinityCore 3.3.5a WotLK private servers.
-To integrate them into your server:
+To integrate them into your server & client:

 1. Download the desired DBC files from the GitHub repository
-2. Place them in your `DBFilesClient/` directory
+2. Place them in your `DBFilesClient/` directory client
+3. Place them in your `dbc/` directory server

 Adjust any custom modifications as needed for your server configuration